mykytaso/LibroPanel/README.md

-# Library Service API
+# LibroPanel

 ## API service for library management.

-Library Service API - allows staff to manage the book collection and lets customers borrow and return books, as well as make payments for borrowing and overdue fees.
+LibroPanel - allows staff to manage the book collection and lets customers borrow and return books, as well as make payments for borrowing and overdue fees.
 The service also integrates with a Telegram bot to send notifications.

 ### Technologies
 - Django, Django REST Frameworks.